 State law requires that all babies born in Ohio have their blood drawn and tested.
 This is called a Newborn Screen Blood Test.
 It used to be called a PKU test.
 The Newborn Screen Blood Test checks to see if your baby has certain disorders (see below).

 Your baby may look healthy, even if he or she has one of these disorders.
 If your baby has one of these disorders and it is not found early, the baby can develop serious health problems.
 This blood test will tell if your baby has a high chance of having developing these disorders.
-The Newborn Screen Blood Test cannot tell for sure whether the baby has the disorder.
-It is important for babies who test positive to have further follow-up tests.
+The Newborn Screen Blood Test cannot tell for sure whether the baby has the disorder, so it is important for babies who test positive to have further follow-up tests.
 Many times, the follow-up tests will show that the baby actually does not have the disorder.

 How the test is done